-Below are some of the ways you can volunteer all year long for Utah Future Problem Solvers:
+Below are some of the ways you can volunteer all year long for Iowa Future Problem Solvers:

 It is not necessary to be a teacher to coach Future Problem Solving.
 Teachers, retired teachers, parents, and community volunteers are all welcome to participate.
 As a coach, it is your job to motivate and train students to use the six-step problem solving process.
 By training students in the program, you are encouraging students to think about the future.
 You are also providing them with a set of tools that they will be able to apply to life’s many challenges.
 Contact your Affiliate for more information.

 Volunteers are needed to monitor students during Global Issues Problem Solving (formerly team booklet) competition and skits.
 The monitor, during GIPS, is there to ensure student integrity during the competition.
 They are also there to answer general questions for the students.
 Contact your district representative for more information.

 Skit (Presentation of Action Plan) Judge

 After competing in the GIPS competition, students present their action plan in a skit.
 This portion of the Global Issues Problem Solving team competition provides students the opportunity to bring their futuristic ideas to life.
 Students create their skit using an assigned list of props.
 They are judged on creativity, completeness, and communication of ideas.
 Volunteers are needed to serve on the panel of judges.
 Contact your district representative for more information.